 Consider the following points when deciding how to implement this pattern:

-- The overhead of maintaining secondary indexes can be significant.
+The overhead of maintaining secondary indexes can be significant.
 You must analyze and understand the queries that your application uses.
-Only create index tables where they are likely to be used regularly.
-Do not create speculative index tables to support queries that an application does not perform, or that an application performs only very occasionally.
+Only create index tables when they're likely to be used regularly.
+Don't create speculative index tables to support queries that an application doesn't perform, or performs only occasionally.

-- Duplicating data in an index table can add a significant overhead in terms of storage costs and the effort required to maintain multiple copies of data.
+Duplicating data in an index table can add significant overhead in storage costs and the effort required to maintain multiple copies of data.

-- Implementing an index table as a normalized structure that references the original data may require an application to perform two lookup operations to find data.
+Implementing an index table as a normalized structure that references the original data requires an application to perform two lookup operations to find data.
 The first operation searches the index table to retrieve the primary key, and the second uses the primary key to fetch the data.

 Microsoft Azure storage tables support transactional updates for changes made to data held in the same partition (referred to as entity group transactions).
-If you can store the data for a fact table and one or more index tables in the same partition, you may be able to use this feature to help ensure consistency.
+If you can store the data for a fact table and one or more index tables in the same partition, you can use this feature to help ensure consistency.

-Index tables may themselves be partitioned or sharded.
+Index tables might themselves be partitioned or sharded.

 Use this pattern to improve query performance when an application frequently needs to retrieve data by using a key other than the primary (or shard) key.

 - Data is volatile.
-An index table may become out of date very quickly, rendering it ineffective or making the overhead of maintaining the index table greater than any savings made by using it.
+An index table can become out of date very quickly, making it ineffective or making the overhead of maintaining the index table greater than any savings made by using it.

-- A field selected as the secondary key for an index table is very non-discriminating and can only have a small set of values (for example, gender).
+- A field selected as the secondary key for an index table is nondiscriminating and can only have a small set of values (for example, gender).

 - The balance of the data values for a field selected as the secondary key for an index table are highly skewed.
-For example, if 90% of the records contain the same value in a field, then creating and maintaining an index table to look up data based on this field may exert more overhead than scanning sequentially through the data.
-However, if queries very frequently target values that lie in the remaining 10%, this index may be useful.
-You must understand the queries that your application is performing, and how frequently they are performed.
+For example, if 90% of the records contain the same value in a field, then creating and maintaining an index table to look up data based on this field might create more overhead than scanning sequentially through the data.
+However, if queries very frequently target values that lie in the remaining 10%, this index can be useful.
+You should understand the queries that your application is performing, and how frequently they're performed.

 Azure storage tables provide a highly scalable key/value data store for applications running in the cloud.
 Applications store and retrieve data values by specifying a key.
 The data values can contain multiple fields, but the structure of a data item is opaque to table storage, which simply handles a data item as an array of bytes.

 Azure storage tables also support sharding.
-The sharding key comprises two elements, a partition key and a row key.
+The sharding key includes two elements, a partition key and a row key.
 Items that have the same partition key are stored in the same partition (shard), and the items are stored in row key order within a shard.
-Table storage is optimized for performing range queries that fetch data falling within a contiguous range of row key values within a partition.
-If you are building cloud applications that store information in Azure tables, you should structure your data with this feature in mind.
+Table storage is optimized for performing queries that fetch data falling within a contiguous range of row key values within a partition.
+If you're building cloud applications that store information in Azure tables, you should structure your data with this feature in mind.

 For example, consider an application that stores information about movies.
-The application frequently queries movies by genre (Action, Documentary, Historical, Comedy, Drama, and so on).
-You could create an Azure table with partitions for each genre by using the genre as the partition key, and specifying the movie name as the row key, as shown in Figure 7.
+The application frequently queries movies by genre (action, documentary, historical, comedy, drama, and so on).
+You could create an Azure table with partitions for each genre by using the genre as the partition key, and specifying the movie name as the row key, as shown in the next figure.

 This approach is less effective if the application also needs to query movies by starring actor.
 In this case, you can create a separate Azure table that acts as an index table.
 The partition key is the actor and the row key is the movie name.
 The data for each actor will be stored in separate partitions.
 If a movie stars more than one actor, the same movie will occur in multiple partitions.

 You can duplicate the movie data in the values held by each partition by adopting the first approach described in the Solution section above.
-However, it is likely that each movie will be replicated several times (once for each actor), so it may be more efficient to partially denormalize the data to support the most common queries (such as the names of the other actors) and enable an application to retrieve any remaining details by including the partition key necessary to find the complete information in the genre partitions.
+However, it's likely that each movie will be replicated several times (once for each actor), so it might be more efficient to partially denormalize the data to support the most common queries (such as the names of the other actors) and enable an application to retrieve any remaining details by including the partition key necessary to find the complete information in the genre partitions.
 This approach is described by the third option in the Solution section.
-Figure 8 depicts this approach.
+The next figure shows this approach.

 - Data Consistency Primer.
 An index table must be maintained as the data that it indexes changes.
-In the cloud, it may not be possible or appropriate to perform operations that update an index as part of the same transaction that modifies the data—an eventually consistent approach may be more suitable.
-This primer provides information on the issues surrounding eventual consistency.
+In the cloud, it might not be possible or appropriate to perform operations that update an index as part of the same transaction that modifies the data.
+In that case, an eventually consistent approach is more suitable.
+Provides information on the issues surrounding eventual consistency.

-- Materialized View Pattern.
-Instead of indexing data to support queries that summarize data, it may be more appropriate to create a materialized view of the data.
-This pattern describes how to support efficient summary queries by generating pre-populated views over data.
+- Materialized View pattern.
+Instead of indexing data to support queries that summarize data, it might be more appropriate to create a materialized view of the data.
+Describes how to support efficient summary queries by generating prepopulated views over data.